dvicory/skarabox/README-dual-ssh-keys.md

 nix run .#colmena -- apply --on builder
 ```

-The skarabox activation script automatically detects runtime keys in `/tmp/` and installs them to `/persist/ssh/` with proper permissions.
+The skarabox activation script automatically detects runtime keys in `/tmp/` and installs them to `/persist/etc/ssh/` with proper permissions (OpenSSH standard path).

 **Phase 3: Switch to Dual Mode**